keplergl/kepler.gl/bindings/kepler.gl-jupyter/README.md

     $ jupyter nbextension enable --py --sys-prefix keplergl # can be skipped for notebook 5.3 and above

-If you have JupyterLab, you will also need to install the JupyterLab extension.
+If you arr in JupyterLab, you will also need to install the JupyterLab extension.
 This require [node](https://nodejs.org/en/download/package-manager/#macos) `> 8.15.0`

 If you use [Homebrew](https://brew.sh/) on Mac:

     $ brew install node@8

+Then install jupyter labextension.

     $ jupyter labextension install @jupyter-widgets/jupyterlab-manager keplergl-jupyter

-For jupyterLab version < 1, (Follow this link)[https://github.com/jupyter-widgets/ipywidgets/tree/master/packages/jupyterlab-manager] to find the specific version of `@jupyter-widgets/jupyterlab-manager` to install.
+**Prerequisites for JupyterLab:**
+- Node > 8.15.0
+- Python 3
+- JupyterLab>=1.0.0

 <br></br>
 # Quick Start